Programmes

 Told almost entirely from the perspective of the survivors of the Mumbai terrorist attack, this is the revealing story of the emotions we experience, the decisions we make and the desperate actions we take when death is staring us in the face.

-Recipient of a Certificate of Merit from the 2010 Hugo Television Awards in the category Documentary: Social/Political
+Certificate of Merit for Documentary: 2010 Hugo Television Awards

 1 x 60 minutes for More4, History UK, ABC, Thirteen and WNET/PBS, Discovery Asia.
 A Furnace co-production with Electric Pictures.
 The UK title is ‘Terror Attack: Mumbai’